Saturday, October 12, 2013

 This theme of identity is also expressed in the character of Zena who has "locked-in syndrome".
 On the outside Zena appears to be a person who can't communicate, appearing to have a life that is very limited.
 But Zena has a remarkable inner life that is trapped within her.
 Because she cannot readily communicate, her thoughts or "language" remains trapped inside her.
 Emma helps Zena to bring this "language inside" to those around her, through the creation of her poetry.

 Zena was modeled after Julia Tavalaro, who was a 31 year old mother who suffered a debilitating stroke that left her paralyzed and apparently unconscious.
-Many years later it was discovered that Julia was fully aware of the world around her and she was able to communicate using the motions of her eyes and head.
-You can read about Julia's story here.
+Many years later it was discovered that Julia was fully aware of the world around her but that she was only able to communicate using the motions of her eyes and head.

 Book Details: